INSIDE: Everything you need to know about what to pack for Bali for families & kids

 When packing for Bali, these eight items are non-negotiable.

 They’ve saved the day so many times, we don’t even need to question their inclusion.

 - Rescue Remedy.
 Bach Flower Remedy for anxiety, fear of flying, trauma, after an unexpected bite, shock, and nerves.
 It’s our go-to remedy for when the going gets tough.

-- Mag Phos cell salts and a small bottle of Magnesium Spray to help aching legs and prevent/reduce muscle cramps (humid weather, dehydration and long flights can aggravate restless legs)
+- A small bottle of Magnesium Spray or Mag Phos cell salts to help aching legs and prevent/reduce muscle cramps (humid weather, dehydration and long flights can aggravate restless legs)